wielebenwir/cb-legacy/readme.txt

 This plugin gives associations, groups and individuals the ability to share items (e.g. cargobikes, tools) with users.
 It is based on the idea of Commons and sharing resources for the benefit of the community.

-It was developed for the "free cargo bike" movement in Germany and Austria, but it can use it for any kind items.
-About the movement:  http://www.wielebenwir.de/mobilitaet/free-nomadic-cargo-bikes-are-changing-the-urban-landscape
+It was developed for the ["commons cargo bike" movement](http://www.wielebenwir.de/mobilitaet/free-nomadic-cargo-bikes-are-changing-the-urban-landscape) across Germany and Austria, but it can use it for any kind items.

 **Unique features:**